Current as of August 2023 | Download print version (in PDF)

 The Law on Societal Organizations does not have any provisions regarding proprietary interests in the assets or income of societal organizations without legal entity status, nor does it provide any guidance regarding liquidation.

 The 2017 Government Regulation in Lieu of Law (Perppu) on Societal Organizations provides detailed rules on the dissolution of societal organizations.
-Societal organizations of all types can be dissolved if they violate Articles 21, 51, or 59 of the Law on Societal Organizations, which make organizations subject to certain obligations and prohibitions, respectively (see Section IV.D. below).
+Societal organizations of all types can be dissolved if they violate certain obligations under the 2017 Law on Societal Organizations.

-Societal organizations that violate any of the terms in Articles 21, 51, or 50 will first be given written notice.
+Societal organizations that violate their obligations under the Law will first be given written notice.
 If the organization continues the violation, the government may freeze its activities and revoke its registration certificate (SKT) or its legal status (Perppu on Societal Organizations Article 61).
 Societal organizations incorporated by foreign citizens will also be given immigration-related sanctions.

 The Perppu on Societal Organizations gives the Minister of Law and Human Rights the power to revoke an organization’s registration certificate and legal status without consulting the Supreme Court.
 The Ministry must issue written notice of a finding of a violation, and the organization in question has seven days from receipt of the notice to correct the violation.
 If the organization continues the violation during that time, the Minister of Law and Human Rights may freeze its assets and revoke its registration certificate or legal status.